needle-mirror/com.unity.cloud.identity/Documentation~/use-case-getting-user-information.md

 This section explains how to set up your scene to get information about your application's user.

 Getting user information is an example of a Unity Cloud service that you can call after authenticating the user in your application.
-This service needs an Access Token to identify the user and authorize the call.
+This service needs an access token to identify the user and authorize the call.

 ## Before you start

-To use this sample, you must first [Integrate authentication in your scene](use-case-integrating-authentication-in-your-scene.md).
+Before you use this sample, [integrate authentication in your scene](use-case-integrating-authentication-in-your-scene.md).

 ## How do I...?

-### Create references to IAuthenticator inherited interfaces
+### Create references to IAuthenticator-inherited interfaces

-The `CompositeAuthenticator`, like all `IAuthenticator`, inherits `IServiceAuthorizer`, `IAuthenticationStateProvider`, `IUserInfoProvider` and `IOrganizationRepository` interfaces.
+The `CompositeAuthenticator` class, like all `IAuthenticator` implementations, inherits the `IServiceAuthorizer`, `IAuthenticationStateProvider`, `IUserInfoProvider`, and `IOrganizationRepository` interfaces.
 Create an instance of the `CompositeAuthenticator` and use it to reference all inherited interfaces.

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/UseCase/UserInfoProviderExample.cs#PlatformServices)]